-So after spotting multiple small clusters of Betony leaves (above) on the slope, imagine my delight when I found some darkly spotted glossy green leaves which were clearly Orchis mascula.
+After spotting multiple small clusters of Betony leaves (above) on the slope, imagine my delight when I found some darkly spotted glossy green leaves which were possibly Orchis mascula.
 Yesterday I did a more systematic quartering of this slope and counted about 35 different young orchid plants.
 Some even seem to have tiny flower spikes developing.

-In addition, before coffee was discovered, the powdered root was ground up and used to brew a drink with reputed aphrodisiac properties, and special “saloop” or “salep” houses were built for consuming this interesting beverage.
+In addition, before coffee was discovered, the powdered root was ground up and used for brewing a drink with reputed aphrodisiac properties, and special “saloop” or “salep” houses were built for consuming this interesting beverage.
 How appropriate then for us two emigres from Shropshire (or Salop, as it’s also known) to be growing it in our meadow.

 Maybe if it really takes off, we could offer it as an optional drink for garden visitors in the future, along with tea or coffee?
-Finally, if or when we do get some flowers, apparently the flowers have a scent of honey initially, but this changes to more like an unpleasant tom cat pee aroma, once pollination has taken place.
+Finally, if or when we do get some flowers, they have a scent of honey initially, but this changes to more like an unpleasant tom cat pee aroma, once pollination has taken place.
 Click here for more on Saloop/Salep.

 I’m indebted to the wonderful wildflower.org.uk site for some of these details.
 Click here for more information and some photos of the flowers.